 6. Compliance with Health and Safety: The kitchen is compliant with health and safety regulations.

-Formal culinary education like Certificate III in Commercial Cookery , Certificate IV in Kitchen Management is most times a requirement to become a sous chef.
+Formal culinary education, like Certificate III in Commercial Cookery , Certificate IV in Kitchen Management, is most time a requirement to become a sous chef.
 A high percentage of those going into the chef position have degrees in culinary arts or related programs.
 Also, experience gained through being on the floor is imperative.
 Many sous chefs begin their careers as line cooks or in other positions in the lowest ranks of the kitchen and progress from within.
-Check out this article to learn about which course you should study to become Chef.
+Check out this article to learn about which course you should study to become a Chef.

 Being a sous chef calls for a special mixture of technical and soft skills, such as: